Denolle-Lab/Group_Utils/onboarding.md

 3. Sync the uwquake google calendar to your google calendar.
 4. Join the slack workspace uwquake.slack.com
 5. Copy, fill out, rename (yourname_bio.docx) the [google doc](https://docs.google.com/document/d/1l1w47Ga_eAaSgGNkMaOQZW2ms9QPDnBx5jgjdtOEzYg/edit) with your contact information and brief bio to be shared among group members and used for the group website.
+6. Once you receive a UW NetID, email esscomp to get an account on the group linux servers
-6. connect to the Denolle Lab Gdrive:
+7. connect to the Denolle Lab Gdrive:
   * Click the "Shared with Me" link on the left.
   * Right click on the UWquake Lab folder and select Add to My Drive.
 This will not affect the amount of storage available in your google drive.
-7. Read, comment, and agree upon the working contract
+8. Read, comment, and agree upon the working contract
-8. Sign up for mailing lists: [IRIS](http://ds.iris.edu/message-center/), sign up for a [SCEC profile](https://www.scec.org/user/register) and sign up to receive emails.
+9. Sign up for mailing lists: [IRIS](http://ds.iris.edu/message-center/), sign up for a [SCEC profile](https://www.scec.org/user/register) and sign up to receive emails.
-9. Get accounts to the group machines: email Marine to get set up (soon we will email ESSComp to get an account)
+10. Get accounts to the group machines: email Marine to get set up (soon we will email ESSComp to get an account)